CTE Learning Path

 Caregiver Guidance and Tools

-These resources are designed for the people managing day-to-day life: documenting symptoms, reducing friction at home, preparing for appointments, and finding practical support.
+Resources for the people managing day-to-day life.
+Documenting symptoms, reducing friction at home, preparing for appointments, and finding practical support.

-Practical strategies for routines, communication, and daily symptom management.
+Practical strategies for routines, communication, and daily symptom management at home.

 Get Help